phase2/grunt-drupal-tasks/CONFIG.md

 ```
 {
   "drush": {
+    "cmd": "/usr/bin/drush",
     "make": {
       "args": ["--force-complete", "--working-copy"]
     }
   }
 }
 ```

+**drush.cmd**: The path to the Drush executable that should be used for all Drush operations.

 **drush.make.args**: An array of arguments to pass to Drush for the make operation.